 One of our favourite beach lodges in the Diani area, is Pinewood on Galu beach.
 We have been visiting for many years and find the lovely beach and slow pace of life just perfect after a safari.
 It's a simple place but it gets the basics right.
 At Msambweni we love the stylish Saruni Ocean and Msambweni House & Villas (perfect for honeymooners or for celebrating a special occasion.)
 Even further south is the wonderful Funzi Island and Funzi Keys, a very relaxed 'barefoot style' beach lodge.
 Funzi Keys has been closed for a major refurb and we expect it to re-open in 2017, all new and improved.

-A great value all inclusive fly-in holiday combining a safari in a riverside tented camp in the Mara with a week on the Indian Ocean coast.
+A great value all inclusive fly-in holiday combining a safari at riverside Karen Blixen Tented Camp in the Mara with a week at Pinewood on the Indian Ocean coast.